ocaml/platform-blog/opam-1-2-travisci.md

   [.travis.yml](https://github.com/samoht/ocaml-travisci-skeleton/blob/master/.travis.yml)
   at the root of your project.
 You can tweak this file to test your project with different versions of OCaml.
-By default, it will use the latest stable version (today: 4.02.1).
+By default, it will use the latest stable version (today: 4.02.1, but it will be updated for each new compiler release).
 Add a line:

     ````
   - OCAML_VERSION=<VERSION>